carlosebmachado/the-blog/README.md

 ### Admin Panel
 There is the Dashboard where you can see some information about your blog, the About, Posts, Commentaries, and Messages to edit their respective data.

-## Install
-- Edit the Config.php and configure domain and DB constants;
-- Create a DB with the name that was set in the Config.php file and run the SQL from assets/db_blog.sql in the created DB;
-- Run it in the server of your preference.